 Entrepreneurs: Eric Goodchild and Jake Slatnick

-Aira has developed the world’s first free position wireless charging surface.
+The world’s first free position wireless charging surface is developed by Aira.
 Aira’s FreePower technology gives consumers the convenience to charge multiple devices, like two phones and a set of wireless earbuds, simultaneously on the surface.

 Aira is based on the Qi Standard protocol and it’s compatible with all major mobile phones and tablets including Samsung, iPhone, Pixel, and Huawei devices.
-Eric and Jake feel that their largest potential for success is by licensing and private labeling the product.
+Licensing and private labeling the product what Eric and Jake believe is their largest potential for success.

 More from Shark Tank

 Watch full episodes of shark tank online with Amazon Video